thenexthub/Codira/docs/ABI/CallingConvention.rst

     Sum.Maybe              := [            8: opaque]
     Sum                    := [0-8: opaque          ]

-  If Swift chose to use spare low (little-endian) bits in the class pointer, and to offset the float to make this possible, the layout would look as follows::
+  If Codira chose to use spare low (little-endian) bits in the class pointer, and to offset the float to make this possible, the layout would look as follows::